AMReX-Fusion/Furnace/Docs/source/Preface.rst

 Preface
 *******

-Welcome to the Furnace User’s Guide!
+Welcome to the Logi User’s Guide!

-In this User’s Guide we describe how to download and run Furnace, a massively parallel code that solves the multicomponent compressible hydrodynamic equations for astrophysical flows including self-gravity, nuclear reactions and radiation.
-Furnace uses an Eulerian grid and incorporates adaptive mesh refinement (AMR).
+In this User’s Guide we describe how to download and run Logi, a massively parallel code that solves the multicomponent compressible hydrodynamic equations for astrophysical flows including self-gravity, nuclear reactions and radiation.
+Logi uses an Eulerian grid and incorporates adaptive mesh refinement (AMR).
 Our approach to AMR uses a nested hierarchy of logically-rectangular grids with simultaneous refinement in both space and time, utilizing the
 AMReX library :cite:`amrex-joss`.

-The core algorithms in Furnace are described in a series of papers:
+The core algorithms in Logi are described in a series of papers:

-  * *FURNACE: A New Compressible Astrophysical Solver.
+  * *LOGI: A New Compressible Astrophysical Solver.
 I. Hydrodynamics and Self-gravity*, A. S. Almgren, V. E. Beckner, J. B. Bell,
     M. S. Day, L. H. Howell, C. C. Joggerst, M. J. Lijewski,
     A. Nonaka, M. Singer, & M. Zingale, 2010, ApJ, 715, 1221
     http://dx.doi.org/10.1088/0004-637X/715/2/1221

-  * *FURNACE: A New Compressible Astrophysical Solver.
+  * *LOGI: A New Compressible Astrophysical Solver.
 II.
 Gray Radiation
     Hydrodynamics*, W. Zhang, L. Howell, A. Almgren, A. Burrows, & J. Bell, 2011, ApJS, 196, 20 http://dx.doi.org/10.1088/0067-0049/196/2/20

-  * *FURNACE: A New Compressible Astrophysical Solver.
+  * *LOGI: A New Compressible Astrophysical Solver.
 III.
 Multigroup Radiation
     Hydrodynamics*, W. Zhang, L. Howell, A. Almgren, A. Burrows, J. Dolence, & J. Bell, 2013, ApJS, 204, 7